derejmi/Galaxy-Brain/README.md

 ## Wins & Challenges

 ### Wins
+- Effective management of state without the need of tech such as Redux or MobX
 - User can sucessfully choose number of players/rounds and decide category and difficulty of quiz
 - Score count is updated
 - Winner is shown on final page